 I like to think of myself as a good communicator – but recently I’ve made a few ‘schoolboy’ errors and felt a little foolish.
-I was really surprised and decided it was time to sharpen up, because our communication not only affects how others see us but also our own self-confidence.
+I was really surprised and decided it was time to sharpen up.
+That’s because our communication not only affects how others see us – but also our own self-confidence.
 What a great opportunity to share these common communication mistakes with you!

 So, do you make these 5 Communication Mistakes?

 - What’s Your “Cool!”?
 Recently, at a local government meeting I said “COOOOOOOL!” in response to someone’s update – as opposed to “That’s great news!” or similar.
 Now, I’m the youngest person in the room so if I’m trying to be taken seriously, “Cool!” is probably not the best language.
-Maybe you think this isn’t an issue for you – but I bet if you begin to pay attention to the words you use, you’ll be surprised.
+Think this isn’t an issue for you?
+I bet if you begin to pay attention to the words you use, you’ll be surprised.
 How many “Eh?s”, “Right ON!s” do you use in situations where making an impression is important?
 What’s your, “COOL!”?
-Because whether you’re a mom at a parent’s meeting, a business owner ordering coffee at the local coffee shop or at a job interview, make sure that impression is one you want to give.
+Because whether you’re at a parent’s meeting, ordering coffee at the local coffee shop or at a job interview, make sure you’re giving the impression you want to give.

-TIP: Simply observing your language.
-You may even find that this simple act of observing is enough to sharpen up your language – and make the impression you deserve!
+TIP: Simply observe your language for a day.
+This simple act of observing is enough to sharpen up your language – and make the impression you deserve!